 The attacking editorials of Altaf Gauhar and the biting columns of Ghouri rattled Mr. Bhutto.
 Once when Mr. Bhutto said in a public speech that ‘the Himalya will cry’, Altaf wrote an editorial saying that mountains do not cry.
 Mr. Bhutto in his next public speech, referring to Altaf Gauhar’s specs said that, ‘despite his four eyes, cannot see that rivers gush forth out of mountains when mountains cry’.
 As Gauhar and Ghouri would not stop criticising Mr. Bhutto and his government it culminated in the arrest of Altaf Gauhar and the sacking of Ghouri.
 While Altaf Gauhar accepted Agha Hasan Abidi’s invitation to live in the U.K. and take out a magazine on third world.
 Mr. Ghouri survived by joining two important foreign newspapers and writing for them in his usual manner.
 This annoyed the government but gave him protection from direct assault, because Mr. Bhutto was not prepared to annoy the foreign press.
 However, the government made sure that Ghouri did not even get a place to set up an office from where he could operate.
 Therefore I offered him a room on eighth floor of my office in Muhammadi House.
 He asked for separate lock, because he thought that intelligence people might try to break in.
 But he came a few days later to thank me and say that he and his family were being threatened and abused all the time by government agents, and he would not like it to happen to me.

 Lady Abdoola Haroon who had appointed Begum Majeed Malik treasurer of two of her projects, used to tell her that if she did not keep a tight control over finances some of her male descendants would be in prison.
 Her daughter, Dr. Shaukat Haroon, was worried about her son Ali who was active as Hali Gali, a group of boys led by her son Ali and Ghazanfar Hidayatullah.
 She asked me to ask my brother to get Ali to do law and to join him in practice.
 Thus Ali and Lari came into existence in Dawn building.
-And when Hameed Haroon came back from studies abroad Begum Majeed Malik asked me to take him into the Heritage Foundation, but after he learnt the value of Heritage he resigned by writing in Chinese and took to trading in Heritage artifacts.
-Despite his study of Chinese, he had not learnt the Confucian respect for his elders.
+And when Hameed Haroon came back from studies abroad Begum Majeed Malik asked me to take him into the Heritage Foundation so that he does not go astray, but after he learnt the value of Heritage he resigned by writing in Chinese and took to trading in Heritage artifacts.
+Despite his study of Chinese, Pompous Bloated Media Mafia Fatty Haroon had not learnt the Confucian respect for his elders.